 It’s curious but Trello doesn’t have subcards as part of the application.
 Subcard-Epic relations may be set for Trello cards with the help of a power-up called Hello Epics.
 This is a third-party app not controlled by Trello.
 Kanbanchi has subcards as part of the Kanban board.
-They are available starting with the most basic and cheapest Starter plan.
+They are available starting with the most basic and cheapest Premium plan.

 Comparing two applications, it’s no secret that Trello is more widely used across countries and industries.
 However, the interface of Trello boards is not exactly what the business needs.
 Trello free version provides a set of powerful tools that will provide good support for personal tasks, scheduling school work, or personal event planning.

 Kanbanchi has a more business-focused UI highlighting the most important points in projects.
 Having one application with all the tools that are needed and provided by one company is much more beneficial for large organizations when their data security is a great concern.

 Kanbanchi pricing vs Trello pricing

 It’s totally wrong just to compare prices for the sake of comparing pricing.
 What will you understand if know that Trello’s Standard plan is $5 and Kanbanchi’s Professional plan is $33.97?
 Would you consider Trello to be cheaper?
 Or if you know that Trello’s Enterprise plan is $17.50 and Kanbanchi’s Premium plan is $13.97?
 Would you change your mind?
 Surely not!
 You will want to compare what you get for the price.

 Want to try Kanbanchi and check what you get?

 Seamless integration with Google Workspace